DefectDojo/django-DefectDojo/docs/content/en/getting_started/upgrading.md

 If you have installed DefectDojo on "iron" and wish to upgrade the installation, please see the [instructions in the repo](https://github.com/DefectDojo/godojo/blob/master/docs-and-scripts/upgrading.md).

 ## Upgrading to DefectDojo Version 2.8.x.

+**Breaking change for Docker Compose:** Starting DefectDojo with Docker Compose now supports 2 databases (MySQL and PostgreSQL) and 2 celery brokers (RabbitMQ and Redis).
+To make this possible, docker-compose needs to be started with the parameters `--profile` and `--env-file`.
+You can get more information in [Setup via Docker Compose - Profiles](https://github.com/DefectDojo/django-DefectDojo/blob/master/readme-docs/DOCKER.md#setup-via-docker-compose---profiles).
+The profile `mysql-rabbitmq` provides the same configuration as in previous releases.
+With this the prerequisites have changed as well: Docker requires at least version 19.03.0 and Docker Compose 1.28.0.

 The flexible permissions for the configuration of DefectDojo are now active by default.
 With this, the flag **Staff** for users is not relevant and not visible anymore.
 The old behaviour can still be activated by setting the parameter `FEATURE_CONFIGURATION_AUTHORIZATION` to `False`.
 If you haven't done so with the previous release, you can still run a migration script with `./manage.py migrate staff_users`.
 This script: